dwyl/image-classifier/README.md

 ## Who? 👤

-This tutorial is aimed at `Phoenix` beginners that want to start exploring the machine learning capabilities of the Elixir language within a `Phoenix` application.
+This tutorial is aimed at `Phoenix` beginners who want to start exploring the machine-learning capabilities of the Elixir language within a `Phoenix` application.
 We propose to use pre-trained models from Hugging Face via `Bumblebee` and grasp how to: